Mithunhm5/Installation/README.md

 # Installation

-Using respective files we can install tools on ubuntu
+We can install Docker,Jenkin,Argocd, & other tools by following instruction mentioned in the respective directory.